Privacy in Speech Technology: Perception and psychology of privacy

-For usable privacy, it is important that information about privacy is readily provided, changes in the extent of privacy are promptly notified, and that users have control of the level of privacy~\changed{\cite{bruggemeier2022perceptions,so2021voice,lewis1998designing,Lau2018,Kurz2021,dhiya2023privacy,iachello2007end,sivaraman2018smart}.
+For usable privacy, information about privacy must be readily provided, changes in the extent of privacy are promptly notified, and that users have control of the level of privacy~{\cite{bruggemeier2022perceptions,so2021voice,lewis1998designing,Lau2018,Kurz2021,dhiya2023privacy,iachello2007end,sivaraman2018smart}.
 As a parallel to speech interfaces}, visual interfaces can use lights or icons for monitoring and tactile interfaces for controlling the level of privacy.
 While sound can be used to monitor system status with \emph{sonification}~\cite{hildebrandt2016continuous,iber2021auditory}, this is not in widespread use within signaling of privacy.
 It is a compromise between filling the acoustic space with information and the tendency of the human auditory system to block out monotonous sounds~\cite{pulkki2015communication}.
-To be effective, the sound should be perceivable when the user consciously wants to check the privacy level and changes in privacy level should evoke correspondingly and appropriately large changes in the soundscape that users consciously register such changes.
-Furthermore, user interfaces should give correct information about and allow controlling the privacy level~\cite{Lau2018,backstrom2020privacy}.
+To be effective, the sound should be perceivable when the user consciously wants to check the privacy level, and changes in privacy level should evoke correspondingly and appropriately large changes in the soundscape so that users can consciously register the changes.
+Furthermore, user interfaces should provide accurate information about and enable control over the privacy level~\cite{Lau2018,backstrom2020privacy}.

 In any case, it is imperative that services are designed such that they \emph{reflect the true extent of privacy}.
 Observe that it is likely possible to design systems that communicate an advanced level of privacy even when the system does not respect user privacy.
 In fact, service providers may have short-term incentives to follow such approaches to design as long as they improve overall user satisfaction.
 However, such approaches to design are known as \emph{dark patterns} or \emph{deceptive design patterns}, and they are considered unethical~\cite{willis2020deception}.
-Through deception, such dark patterns lull users into believing they are safe when, in fact, they are abused.
+Through deception, such dark patterns lull users into believing they are safe when, in fact, they are being abused.
 Therefore, good design of privacy should actively communicate and enable control of the true extent of privacy.
 Such design practice is not only ethical but also rewards service providers in the long term by improving retention of those services~\cite{Kurz2021}.